KhiopsML/khiops-python/doc/samples/samples.rst

 Samples core
 ============

-The samples on this page demonstrate the basic use of the ``pykhiops.core`` module.
+The samples on this page demonstrate the basic use of the ``khiops.core`` module.

 Script and Jupyter notebook
 ---------------------------
 The samples in this page are also available as:

-- :download:`Python script <../../pykhiops/samples/samples.py>`
+- :download:`Python script <../../khiops/samples/samples.py>`
-- :download:`Jupyter notebook <../../pykhiops/samples/samples.ipynb>`
+- :download:`Jupyter notebook <../../khiops/samples/samples.ipynb>`

 Code Preamble
 -------------